ghga-de/ghga-metadata-schema/docs/schema_markdown/mutant_or_wildtype.md

 # Slot: mutant_or_wildtype

-Whether a condition corresponds to a mutant or a wildtype.
+Whether a Condition corresponds to a mutant or a wildtype.

 URI: [GHGA:mutant_or_wildtype](https://w3id.org/GHGA/mutant_or_wildtype)